martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 ![infinite space 4](diagrams/canvas-guideline_infinite-space_4.png)

-Well, it still looks nice, but actually you had to violate the guideline that the placement of visual elements should follow a left-to-right order, according to the order of the dependencies.
+The diagram still looks nice, but actually you had to violate the guideline that the placement of visual elements should follow a left-to-right order, according to the order of the dependencies.

 And also you realize that the "Backend Integration Adapter" box needs more vertical space because currently its text looks a little bit crammed.